-MONTHLY REPORTING SUMMARY - February 2023
+MONTHLY REPORTING SUMMARY - JUNE 2023

-The tables below provide an overview of data for SCCI in February 2023.
-SCCI enrolled 56 new clients and served 486 total clients throughout the month of February.
-Of the 486 clients served, 427 of them returned to SCCI to access their storage bins, and the total number of return check-ins was 2,036.
-Thirty-one clients exited SCCI in February.
+The tables below provide an overview of data for SCCI in June 2023.
+SCCI enrolled 49 new clients and served 526 total clients throughout June.
+Of the 526 clients served, 460 clients returned to SCCI to access their storage bins, and the total number of return check-ins was 2,173.
+Fifty-one clients exited SCCI in June.
+SCC1 was closed on June 19, 2023, in observance of the federal holiday, Juneteenth.